 Event Buffer Size The size in bytes of the buffer used to store real-time events.
-If you receive Buffer Overflow alerts then try doubling the size of this buffer to 65536.
-Add Context Delay (Seconds) The number of seconds to wait before scheduling the synchronization of a newly created file.
-Metadata Context Max Events This is the maximum number of security ACL or file attribute events stored in a batch before sending them to the PeerLink Hub.
+If you re- ceive Buffer Overflow alerts then try doubling the size of this buffer to 65536.
+Add Con- text Delay (Seconds) The number of seconds to wait before scheduling the synchronization of a newly created file.
+Change Dispatch Quiet Period (Se- conds) The number of seconds to wait after a file is closed before scheduling the synchronization of the file Metadata Context Max Events This is the maximum number of security ACL or file attribute events stored in a batch before sending them to the PeerLink Hub.
 Reduce this number if you consistently make bulk security descriptor changes on a large number of files and/or have a very complex security model that requires a large size security descriptor.
 Debug Mode Enables advanced debug logging and alerts.
 Technical support may ask you to enable this feature if you are experiencing certain issues.
-Raw Event Logging Enables raw event logging for NetApp or device driver event detection.
+Debug Mode w/Full Messages Enables advanced debug logging and alerts with Full Message inform- ation.
 Technical support may ask you to enable this feature if you are experiencing certain issues.
-Raw Logging Config Advanced setting for Raw Event Logging that will override the defaults.
+Raw Event Logging Enables raw event logging for NetApp or device driver event detec- tion.
+Technical support may ask you to enable this feature if you are experiencing certain issues.
+Raw Log- ging Config Advanced setting for Raw Event Logging that will override the de- faults.
 Technical support will provide you with a value to put in this field if you are experiencing certain issues.